francoislegd/BSCV_ROS/README.md

 - Phantom-X pincher arm
 - ROS indigo (and Ubuntu 14.04)
 - Computer as workstation
-- Lidar device (will put links to the intro)
+- Lidar device (will put links to the intro).

 ### Starting bases
-Here we will discuss about the original files and actions before the modifications
+Here we will discuss about the original files and actions before the modifications.

 #### Packages
 For this project, some packages were already installed in order to teleoperate the turtlebot : OMPL, AMCL, Move_Base and Turtlebot Navigation.
 The original suggestions carried by our preliminary survey were respected since we were requiring the use of the OMPL, AMCL and Move_Base packages.